 Westward Expansion is one of the most significant times in US history.
 Many various wagons and emigrants traveled along trails looking for opportunity, land, and new life.
 There were certainly conflicts with the native population which is too broad to discuss here.
 But, regardless the expansion was a profound time.

 Scotts Bluff discusses much of this history, in particular in relation to various important trails like the Oregon and California Trails.
 The Bluffs were also important landmarks for native populations in the area as well.

 The Bluff itself served as an important landmark for travelers going west and important good and news trading area.

 The Bluff itself is named for Hiram Scott who was a clerk for the Rocky Mountain Fur Company and died near the monument in 1828.
 The area actually has two bluffs, South Bluff, and North Bluff (Scotts Bluff).
 The local name for the bluff was Meapate (“the hill that is hard to go around.”).

 The passage between the bluffs became the main traverse in 1851 and years later in 1887 the nearby town of Gering was founded near the base of the bluff.
 Once the permanent settlement came, the bluff became more of a tourist attraction than a landmark on a longer voyage.

 Drive the Summit Road

-This is one of the best and quickest things to do in Scotts Bluff and drive the summit road.
-It was also the first paved road in the state of Nebraska!
+This is one of the best and quickest things to do in Scotts Bluff is drive the summit road.
+It was the first paved road in the state of Nebraska!

-The road is 1.6 miles and has a variety of overlooks and a few tunnels you need to pass through.
-Because of that there are restrictions in that
+The road is 1.6 miles and has several overlooks and tunnels you need to pass through.
+Therefore, there are restrictions:

 - No Trailers are allowed